 Benefits & Professional Development 1 (We Need To Talk) 2 (More Work to Do) 3 (Getting There!)
-4 (Advancing to Role Model) 5 (Absolute Role Model) Approach to paid parental leave A maximum of 5 points could be allocated on this parameter depending on what management framework has been applied, i.e., if the company practices one of the following dimensions scores 1, if it has all of the five practices scores 5: Health insurance policies that recognizes the different health needs of women and men A maximum of 5 points could be allocated on this parameter depending on what management framework has been applied, i.e., if the company practices one of the following dimensions scores 1, if it has all of the five practices scores 5: Approach to promote women's professional development and training A maximum of 5 points could be allocated on this parameter depending on what management framework has been applied.
-I.e. if the company practices one of the following dimensions scores 1, if it has all of the five practices scores 5: Commitment (evidence of stakeholder consultation) Communication Implementation Measurement Accountability and Transparency Approach to ensure non-discrimination and equal opportunity in performance review and promotion processes A maximum of 5 points could be allocated on this parameter depending on what management framework has been applied, i.e., if the company practices one of the following dimensions scores 1, if it has all of the five practices scores 5: Commitment (evidence of stakeholder consultation) Communication Implementation Measurement Accountability and Transparency
+4 (Advancing to Role Model) 5 (Absolute Role Model) Approach to paid parental leave A maximum of 5 points could be allocated on this parameter depending on what management framework has been applied, i.e., if the company practices one of the following dimensions scores 1, if it has all of the five practices scores 5: Commitment (evidence of stakeholder consultation) Communication Implementation Measurement Accountability and Transparency Health insurance policies that recognizes the different health needs of women and men framework has be scores 1, if it has a > Commitme > Communica > Implementa > Measureme A maximum of 5 points could be allocated on this parameter depending on what management framework has been applied, i.e., if the company practices one of the following dimensions scores 1, if it has all of the five practices scores 5: Commitment (evidence of stakeholder consultation) Communication Implementation Measurement Accountability and Transparency Approach to promote women's professional development and training A maximum of 5 points could be allocated on this parameter depending on what management framework has been applied.
+I.e. if the company practices one of the following dimensions scores 1, if it has all of the five practices scores 5: Commitment (evidence of stakeholder consultation) Communication Implementation Measurement Accountability and Transparency Approach to ensure non-discrimination and equal opportunity in performance review and promotion processes framework has be scores 1, if it has a > Commitmen > Communica > Implementa > Measureme num of 5 points could be allocated on this parameter depending on what management ork has been applied, i.e., if the company practices one of the following dimensions ., if it has all of the five practices scores 5: ommitment (evidence of stakeholder consultation) ommunication applementation leasurement ccountability and Transparency